KamaliCampbell/KamaliCampbell.github.io/README.md

 ## Intended Audience

 The Camp China Website is aimed at young adults aged 18-25 who wants to work and help the local community.
 The intended audience is mainly  travellers.
-You don't need a lot of experience to join Camp China, becuase you'll be learning new skills and at the same time you'll be making money.
+You don't need a lot of experience to join Camp China, because you will learn new skills and make money at the same time.
 There's a lot of job roles to choose from.
 So any audience that have a specific skill like cooking or coaching can easily join.

 ## What are you doing?